michaeldougal/AnimNation/README.md

 <br/>

 ## Tweens
-AnimNation tweens support all properties that are supported by TweenService, as well as tweening Models by CFrame and tweening NumberSequence/ColorSequence values	(given that the target sequence has the same number of keypoints).
+AnimNation tweens support all properties that are supported by TweenService, as well as tweening Models by `CFrame` and tweening `NumberSequence`/`ColorSequence` values	(given that the target sequence has the same number of keypoints).

 ---